Call This Monday to Get $75 OFF

 A sudden water pressure loss can be frustrating in your home, impacting everything from the effectiveness of your shower to toilet flushing and the function of your household appliances.
 One of the common causes of low water pressure in homes is broken pipes, although there are other culprits like faulty water pressure regulators, clogged aerators, and more.

-While some issues behind low water pressure are easy to fix, others might need professional intervention by a qualified plumber.
+While some issues behind low water pressure are easy to fix, others might need professional intervention by a qualified plumber in Pittsburgh, PA.
 Today, we’ll look into some of the common causes of low water pressure in homes.
 If you have low water pressure in your home, the team at Mr. Rooter Plumbing is here to help you identify the cause and offer professional repairs.

 Broken Pipes: The Major Culprit